 - non-steroidal anti-inflammatory drugs (NSAIDs) and aspirin, medicines used to relieve pain, swelling and other symptoms of inflammation, including arthritis

 - methotrexate, a medicine used to treat arthritis and some types of cancer

 - probenecid, a medicine used to treat gout

 - medicines used to relax muscles before or during surgery

 - lithium, a medicine used to treat mood swings and some types of depression

-- medicines used in emergency situations such as adrenaline and noradrenaline
+- medicines used in emergency situations such as adrenaline (epinephrine) and noradrenaline (norepinephrine)

 - cisplatin, a medicine used to treat cancer

 - theophylline, a medicine used to treat asthma

 - amphotericin, a medicine used to treat fungal infections